 The 7 best things to do on the Big Island

-1. Hike at Volcanos National Park
+1. Hike at Volcanoes National Park

-The Hawaii Volcanos National Park is definitely one of the best things to do on the Big Island.
+The Hawaii Volcanoes National Park is definitely one of the best things to do on the Big Island.
 There are many trails that you can hike, and I recommend the Kīlauea Iki trail.
 It is about 4 miles and fairly steep, but it is completely worthwhile.
 Ahu (stacked rocks) guide the trail across the floor of the crater.
 It is like being in another world.

 Make sure to bring plenty of water and sunscreen.
 Entrance to the park is priced at $15 per vehicle, we were fortunate enough that we visited on a week where all national parks had free entry.